BHughes3388/BAHVimeoOAuth/README.md

 #import "BAHVimeoOAuth.h"
 ```

-Where ever you would like to get the users videos
+Where ever you would like your user to login to vimeo and retrieve a token
 ```Objective-C
 BAHVimeoOAuth *vimeoOAuth = [[BAHVimeoOAuth alloc]init];